apache/mxnet/docs/python_docs/python/tutorials/getting-started/gluon_migration_guide.md

 **Migration Guide**: Users can continue with the traditional gluon.data.Dataloader and the C++ backend will be applied automatically.

 [Gluon2.0 dataloader](../../api/gluon/data/index.rst#mxnet.gluon.data.DataLoader) will provide a new parameter called `try_nopython`.
-This parameter takes default value of None; when set to `True` the dataloader will compile python dataloading pipeline into pure MXNet c++ implementation.
+This parameter takes a default value of None; when set to `True` the dataloader will compile the python dataloading pipeline into pure MXNet c++ implementation.
 The compilation is not guaranteed to support all use cases, but it will fallback to python in case of failure:

-- The dataset is not fully [supported by backend](../../api/gluon/data/index.rst#mxnet.gluon.data.Dataset)(e.g., there are custom python datasets).
+- The dataset is not fully [supported by the backend](../../api/gluon/data/index.rst#mxnet.gluon.data.Dataset)(e.g., there are custom python datasets).

 - Transform is not fully hybridizable.

-- Bachify is not fully [supported by backend](https://github.com/apache/incubator-mxnet/blob/master/python/mxnet/gluon/data/batchify.py).
+- Bachify is not fully [supported by the backend](https://github.com/apache/incubator-mxnet/blob/master/python/mxnet/gluon/data/batchify.py).

 You can refer to [Step5 in Crash Course](https://mxnet.apache.org/versions/master/api/python/docs/tutorials/getting-started/crash-course/5-datasets.html#New-in-MXNet-2.0:-faster-C++-backend-dataloaders) for a detailed performance increase with C++ backend.
 ## Modeling
-In Gluon2.0, users will have a brand new modeling experience with NumPy-compatible APIs and deferred compute mechanism.
+In Gluon2.0, users will have a brand new modeling experience with NumPy-compatible APIs and the deferred compute mechanism.

 - **NumPy-compatible programing experience**: users can build their models with MXNet implementation with NumPy array library, NumPy-compatible math operators and some neural network extension operators.

-- **Imperative-only coding experience**: with deferred compute and tracing being introduced, users only need to specify the computation through imperative coding but can still make hybridization work.
+- **Imperative-only coding experience**: with the deferred compute and tracing being introduced, users only need to specify the computation through imperative coding but can still make hybridization work.
 Users will no longer need to interact with symbol APIs.

-To help users migrate smoothly to use these simplified interface, we will provide the following guidance on how to replace legacy operators with NumPy-compatible operators, how to build models with `forward` instead of `hybrid_forward` and how to use `Parameter` class to register your parameters.
+To help users migrate smoothly to use these simplified interfaces, we will provide the following guidance on how to replace legacy operators with NumPy-compatible operators, how to build models with `forward` instead of `hybrid_forward` and how to use `Parameter` class to register your parameters.

 ### NumPy-compatible Programming Experience
 #### NumPy Arrays
 MXNet [NumPy ndarray(i.e. `mx.np.ndarray`)](../../api/np/arrays.ndarray.html) is a multidimensional container of items of the same type and size.
-Most of its properties and attributes are the same as legacy NDArrays(i.e. `mx.nd.ndarray`), so users can use NumPy array library just as they did with legacy NDArrays.
-But, there are still some changes and deprecations that needs attention, as mentioned below.
+Most of its properties and attributes are the same as legacy NDArrays(i.e. `mx.nd.ndarray`), so users can use the NumPy array library just as they did with legacy NDArrays.
+But, there are still some changes and deprecations that need attention, as mentioned below.
 **Migration Guide**:

 1. Currently, NumPy ndarray only supports `default` storage type, other storage types, like `row_sparse`, `csr` are not supported.
 Also, `tostype()` attribute is deprecated.